 Well, there’s the one where Rick and I are arguing over a paragraph from The Prophet.

-Basically the problem was that we kept forgetting what we were reading, and there were too many “it’s”, and we started disagreeing over what noun they referred back to.
+Rick used to think it was funny to try to confuse me.
+Basically the problem was there were too many “it’s”, and we started disagreeing over what nouns they referred back to!

-You can hear Bill Horton apologizing to Larry–my dog.
+You can hear Bill Horton apologizing to my dog.